 The Park Inn by Radisson Copenhagen Airport

 The Park Inn by Radisson is a short taxi ride from the Airport.
 We discovered the Femoren Metro Station while out walking the next morning.
 There is a lift for luggage and a ticket machine up on the platform.
 You can get to both the Airport and central Copenhagen by Metro on this line.

 The Staff are very welcoming and the room comfortable, the bed was a dream after a 12 hour flight and they had a great breakfast selection.
 The Park Inn by Radisson is a good choice when looking for an Airport Hotel.

 The Hotel was close to a Park that overlooked the ocean.
 We went for an absolutely glorious walk just before dawn and watched the sun come up over the water.
-After coming from Thailand it exhilarating to feel the chill on our faces as we walked along the boardwalk to the marina.
+It was exhilarating to feel the chill on our faces as we walked along the boardwalk to the marina.